miguoliang/miguoliang.github.io/src/resources.md

 - [OAuth 2.0](https://oauth.net/2/): An authorization framework that enables third-party applications to access user data without exposing user credentials.
 - [JSON Web Tokens](https://jwt.io/): A compact, URL-safe means of representing claims to be transferred between two parties.

+## Rust Ecosystem

+- [Rust](https://www.rust-lang.org/): A systems programming language that focuses on safety, speed, and concurrency.
+- [The Rustonomicon](https://doc.rust-lang.org/nomicon/): The unofficial guide to all the dark corners of the Rust programming language.
+- [Actix Web](https://actix.rs/): A powerful, pragmatic, and extremely fast web framework for Rust.
+- [Diesel](https://diesel.rs/): A safe, extensible ORM and query builder for Rust that supports PostgreSQL, MySQL, and SQLite.
+- [SQLx](https://sqlx.dev/): An asynchronous, pure Rust SQL toolkit that supports PostgreSQL, MySQL, and SQLite.
+- [Blessed.rs](https://blessed.rs/crates): A guide to the Rust ecosystem for choosing the right crates for your projects.

 ## Tools and Libraries

 - [DaisyUI](https://daisyui.com/): A collection of utility classes for Tailwind CSS that can help you build beautiful user interfaces.